LennaHammer/English/EVP/out/words_exclamation.md

 /ˈθæŋ.kˌjuː/ GRATEFUL
 [A1]used to tell someone that you are grateful because they have given you something, done something for you or made a polite remark
 - That was a delicious lunch, thank you.
 - "Here's your coffee."
-"Thank you very much."
+"Thank you `very much`."
-- Thank you for my lovely birthday present.
+- Thank you `for` my lovely birthday present.
 - "You look very nice in that dress."
 "Thank you."

 ## 16. thanks ## exclamation
 /θæŋks/ THANK YOU
 [A1]thank you
-- Thanks for the advice.
+- Thanks `for` the advice.
 - Can you pass me that book?
-Thanks very much.
+Thanks `very much`.

 ## 17. well ## exclamation
 /wel/ EXPRESSING DOUBT